- Wanderlust, Saturday Night Sushi Alla Romana, July 31, 2019

 I hear imagined trickles the way a new mother hears ghost cries.
 The dog and I turn medieval corners in Trastevere, following our ears.
-We spot a red-headed bride is being photographed on a piazza, the bottom of her dress grey with soot, but no water.
+We spot a red-headed bride being photographed on a piazza, the bottom of her dress grey with soot.
 A waitress stops to pet the dog and brings out a dish of tepid tap water in a takeaway box.

 The expansive green park where my kids like to play on weekends is brown and dusty.
 The grocery store in my neighborhood is closed for renovations.
 The gym is running on an abbreviated schedule.
 My hairdresser is at the beach, stretching summer for two more weeks into September, perfecting his tan.

-As the changes accumulate, my patience splits and frays.
+My patience splits and frays.
 During the summer, the two smart, young women who run the organizations I work for have resigned.
 A sign of the city’s faltering economy, and its concomitant management style.
 The music teacher at my children’s school, who often rode the bus with us, and was the brightest part of anyone’s day, is no longer employed there.
 I am still processing this when I get the next surprise: the school rules have changed, and my children can no longer walk home on their own.
 My afternoon routine of reading and cooking dinner is over.

 What I’m really looking for is comfort.
 He slips into the kitchen and grills a piece of tuna.
 I wash it down with a Peroni.
 Neighbors pop through the door every few minutes to pick up a dinner they didn’t have time to cook themselves.
-Each has some bit of news to share with him.
+Each shares some bit of news with him.
 In the moments when the cafe is empty, he chats to me in broken Italo-English, tolerating my clumsy verb conjugations.
 A vanilla ring cake emerges from the oven.
-He passes out hot slices to all who enter, and its effect is the balm I’ve been seeking since the nasoni were was turned off.
+He passes out hot slices to all who enter, and its effect is the balm I’ve been seeking since the nasoni were turned off.
 (And isn’t food always the go-to savior in Italy?)